Jack Hunter (radio host): Controversy over writings on race, American Civil War

-Hunter became the center of controversy in 2013 when the Washington Free Beacon reported that he had once espoused racist views on a local South Carolina radio station under the Southern Avenger moniker.
-His comments included expressions of contempt for Hispanic immigrants, and a call for NAACP director Kweisi Mfume, whom he referred to as "NAACP Grand Wizard," to be tied to a tree and whipped.

-The Free Beacon also noted that Hunter had previously written in support of the assassination of Abraham Lincoln, and formerly had served as a chairman of the League of the South, which advocates Southern secession and calls for a society dominated by whites.
-Hunter was also criticized for suggesting that African-American director Spike Lee be tied to a tree and whipped for his critical comments about the Mel Gibson movie The Patriot.

 Critics on both the political left and the political right condemned Hunter for the past remarks, and some political analysts said that Senator Rand Paul's continuing association with Hunter would imperil Paul's prospects as a contender in the 2016 United States presidential election.

 On July 18, Hunter's former longtime editor at the Charleston City Paper, Chris Haire, wrote an article sharply critical of both Hunter and Paul, denouncing Hunter for having asked Haire, long before the current controversy had erupted, to remove from the internet dozens of past columns that Hunter said no longer reflected his views.
 Haire called the request cowardly and said that Hunter had made it solely for appearances—to help Paul in the 2016 presidential campaign.
 Noting controversial writings by Hunter "in support of racially profiling Hispanics, praising white supremacist Sam Francis, blast[ing] the House of Representative's apology for slavery" and calling upon black Americans to "apologize to white people for their high crime rates", Haire characterized Hunter as "the most common kind of racist, the one that doesn't realize that he is one".

 By July 21, less than two weeks after the original Washington Free Beacon article had been published, Hunter had resigned from his position on Paul's staff.
 Paul called the resignation "a mutual decision," agreeing that Hunter's past views had become a distraction.

 In a statement written in response to the controversy, Hunter wrote that he was "embarrassed by some of the comments I made precisely because they do not represent me today."
 He also expressed abhorrence of racism and criticized the Free Beacon article as "not accurately reflect[ing]" his character or views.

 In June 2015, Hunter wrote a piece in The Daily Beast condemning his past promotion of Confederate iconography in light of the Charleston church shooting.